 Many Twitter users displayed their disinterest with the Black Friday deals, with one writing: “Black Friday sales were so abysmal, multiple retailers are looking at potential bankruptcy.”

-With cities and downs across the country relying specifically on the intake of their shopping complex’s, as Nottingham does with the Victoria Centre, stores not improving and promoting their Black Friday deals could be a matter of financial life or death.
+With cities across the country relying specifically on the intake of their shopping complex’s, as Nottingham does with the Victoria Centre, stores not improving and promoting their Black Friday deals could be a matter of financial life or death.